 Are each of these prefix types equally likely to be the subject of BGP updates?
 Or are some prefix types more stable than others?
 An intuitive guess would see Root prefixes being more stable than traffic engineering prefixes, as would the Hole-punching more specific prefixes.
 The other two types of more specific prefixes should be more likely to be unstable.

-Figure 23 shows the day-to-day calculation of the relative proportion of BGP instability.
+Figure 22 shows the day-to-day calculation of the relative proportion of BGP instability.
 It plots the number of updated prefixes per day of each prefix type, as compared to the total number of prefixes of that type.
 It is a relatively noisy picture, but some general trends are visible.
 More-specific prefixes that have the same AS Path as their covering aggregate are more likely to be updated as compared to other prefix types.
 Root prefixes and Path prefixes (more specifics with different AS paths) appear to have a similar update ratio.
 Hole-punch more specifics (different origin AS) are the most stable of the prefixes in the IPv4 network.
 In the latter part of 2022 the root prefixes are relatively more prevalent, coinciding with the higher incidence of updates in that period, as shown in Figure 1.

 None of the BGP churn metrics indicate that we are seeing such an explosive level of growth in the routing system that it will fundamentally alter the viability of carrying a full BGP routing table anytime soon.

 The BGP update activity is growing in both the IPv4 and IPv6 domains.
-The ‘clustered’ nature of the Internet, where the diameter of the growing network is kept constant while the density of the network increases as implied that the dynamic behaviour of BGP, as measured by the average time to reach convergence, has remained very stable in IPv4 and bounded by an upper limit in IPv6.
+The ‘clustered’ nature of the Internet, where the diameter of the growing network is kept constant while the density of the network increases as implied that the dynamic behaviour of BGP, as measured by the average time to reach convergence, has remained very stable in IPv4 and has improved for IPv6 in the latter part of 2022.